Are you looking to build a home gym with a power rack or add a power rack to your existing home gym?

 - Some bad reviews on the quality of the cable

 A power rack is a rectangular metal cage that is made to hold your barbell when you are lifting weights.

 They are typically made out of 11 gauge steel and use rectangular tubes that are typically 3×3 inches.

-You can almost always find them in a gym and sometimes in home gyms if they are lucky enough to have one.
+If they are lucky enough to have one, you can almost always find them in a gym and sometimes in home gyms.

 Power racks sometimes come with attachments and modifications like pulleys, dip bars, various chin-up bars, lever arms and much more.

 Power Rack vs Squat Stand: Which is Better?